 Can I Apply Lime and Fertilizer at the Same Time?

 Technically you can apply fertilizer and lime at the same time.
 However, it is best to first fertilize the lawn and then use the lime later.
-Let the lawn’s water system go through several rotations and then apply the lime.
+Let the lawn’s water system go through several rotations and then work on applying lime to lawn.
 You can also fertilize and then wait for a good rain and lime the lawn after the rain.

 If you choose to lime and fertilize simultaneously, be sure to use a granular lime product rather than a powder.
 Remember that if the soil pH is too acidic, the lawn will not be able to uptake fertilizer.
 Always let the soil pH test indicate your best course of action.